cassiersg/fullverif/README.md

 Execution time is faster when the verification fails.

-The figure below shows the execution time of the tool for an implementation of PRESENT.
+The figure below shows the execution time of the tool for an implementation of PRESENT (running on an Intel(R) Core(TM) i7-8650U CPU @ 1.90GHz with 8 GB RAM).
 The execution time is split among:

 - iverilog and vvp: behavioral simulation of the circuit,